 Dealing with Debt: Debt Settlement

-Now, if you actually have the $4,000 on hand to send to a creditor to settle a $10,000 debt, great!
+If you actually have the $4,000 on hand to send to a creditor to settle a $10,000 debt, great!
 Call them up and make an offer (or have a lawyer do it for you).
 But if you don’t have the cash, where do you get it?
 Most debt settlement companies will tell you to make monthly payments to them each month and, once you’ve got enough of it stored away, they’ll make a settlement offer to your creditor on your behalf.

 In other words, if you’re currently making monthly payments on a credit card debt, a debt settlement company will probably want you to stop making those payment, and send the money to them instead.
 Good idea?
 Maybe.